mdefy/ngx-markdown-editor/README.md

 ## Module configuration

 In general, all configuration of the editor can be done dynamically through [input bindings](#inputs).
-However, as _Ngx Markdown Editor_ utilizes the [_Ngx Markdown_](https://github.com/jfcere/ngx-markdown) library for the preview feature and as the latter can be configured statically via Module import, `MarkdownEditorModule` also implements Angular's `forRoot()` and `forChild()` paradigma to make _Ngx Markdown_'s configuration options available.
+However, as _Ngx Markdown Editor_ utilizes the [_Ngx Markdown_](https://github.com/jfcere/ngx-markdown) library for its preview feature and as the latter can be configured statically via NgModule import, `MarkdownEditorModule` also implements Angular's `forRoot()` and `forChild()` paradigma to make _Ngx Markdown_'s configuration options available.
 For this, import `MarkdownEditorModule` as follows:

 ```typescript
 @NgModule({